alexandersandberg/a11yana/README.md

 # a11yana

-a11yana (pronounced *allyana*) is a minimal and classless CSS framework, with a focus on accessibility.
+a11yana (*pronounced allyana*) is a classless CSS framework with a focus on accessibility.